meijinn/meijinn.github.io/page/5about.md

 ## About me

-NITAC Department of Electrical and Computer Engineering
+NITAC Advanced Course Department of Mechanical and Electronic System Engineering
 <br />
+I had been researched Remote Driving System Usability, and Human Machine Interface of Cars by using RC car.
 <br />
 I've been playing some sports.<br />
 Judo: for 9 years (also have black belt)<br />